Biography

 In 2012, she discovers India through a trip to New Delhi, Agra, Jaipur, Varanasi, Khajuraho, Kanpur.

-Loredana studies the classical dance Bharatanatyam with the Indian teacher Reena Singh, in 2012, and follows dance workshop with the Indian kathak dance teacher Sharmila Sharma, in 2013.
+Loredana studies the classical dance Bharatanatyam with the Indian teacher Reena Singh, in 2012, and follows a dance workshop with the Indian kathak dance teacher Sharmila Sharma, in 2013.

 In 2014, she obtains the certificat of dance instructor, issued by the Ministry of Education of Romania.